‘Mindset work’ helped, until it didn’t.

 • The intergenerational roles that influence how we show up in relationships, workplaces, and systems

 For some, separating from family or community isn’t “growth.”
-It’s grief.
-And autonomy isn’t always safe.
-Or even desirable.
+It’s grief and autonomy isn’t always safe or even desirable.

 Not Everything Needs to Be Unlearned

 Perhaps we don’t need to discard these frameworks.
 But we do need to contextualise them.
+To ask:

 • Who were they designed for?
 What are we calling dysfunction, and who’s deciding?